suiyuanla/dragonfly-injector/README.md

 ## Description

 1. **Annotation(label)-based Injection Scope**:
    The webhook supports injecting P2P configurations based on annotations(labels) at both the namespace and pod levels.
 By adding a specific label to a namespace, all pods within that namespace will have the P2P capabilities automatically injected.
 Additionally, pods can be annotated to enable or customize the injection.
-The priority of annotations is as follows: `pod-level annotations` > `namespace-level labels` > `webhook default config`.
+The priority of annotations is as follows: `pod-level annotations` > `namespace-level labels`.

    - Namespace injection: